 If you think you may have a medical condition that affects your ability to drive safely you should see a health professional as soon as possible.
 Health professionals include:

 - occupational therapists

-You can bring the private and commercial vehicle driver's health assessment (F3195) (PDF, 71KB) form to help your health professional assess your medical fitness to drive.
+You can bring the private and commercial vehicle driver's health assessment (F3195) form to help your health professional assess your medical fitness to drive.

 A health professional will use guidelines in Assessing Fitness to Drive for Commercial and Private Vehicle Drivers to determine if you are medically fit to drive.

 If your health professional believes that you are fit to drive you may need a medical certificate (F3712) to be completed.
 The medical certificate may include conditions and restrictions that you must obey while driving.